apache/spark/dev/README.md

 Execute `airflow-pr close_jira` to close a JIRA issue without needing to merge a PR.
 You will be prompted for an issue number and close comment.

+Execute `airflow-pr setup_git_remotes` to configure the default (expected) git remotes.
+See below for details.

 ### Configuration

 #### Python Libraries